 A checklist form of these requirements can be found here.

-Understanding Behaviour and Cognition provides a general overview of the field of psychology, and it serves as a gateway to more advanced courses in the programme.
+Introduction to Psychology provides a general overview of the field of psychology, and it serves as a gateway to more advanced courses in the programme.
 Such courses include those concerned with how humans develop as individuals and social beings, the nature of our relationships, how our brains process information, the ways in which behaviour can become disordered, and the techniques that can improve mental health.
 Although there are no formal specialisations in the Psychology major, students can craft their own areas of concentration while also sampling broadly.

 In addition to coursework about theory and practice, the programme provides a foundation in experimental design, analysis, and presentation.
 Statistics and Research Methods for Psychology builds on the general principles and approaches from Quantitative Reasoning, focusing on the specific modes of inquiry for research with human participants.
 These ideas and methods are then further developed in laboratory courses, where they are applied to specific psychological contexts.